Recursive-algebraic solution of the closed string tachyon vacuum equation: Numerical results

-A striking structural feature of the tachyon-dominated solution is that all higher-level components are negligibly small: $g_\alpha^{(0)}(\Lstar) \lesssim 10^{-21}$ for every $\alpha \neq T.$ The solution is purely tachyonic, $g^{(0)} = g_T^{(0)}\,\hat{e}_T,$ at every truncation level.
-This is a consequence of the ghost-number selection rules and the structure of the cubic vertex at the symmetric point, which decouple the tachyon from all other states at grade~$0.$ The value $g_T^{(0)} = 1/(C_A\,\beta^2\,V_T) = 8.1083\times 10^{-10}$ is the nonzero root of the scalar equation $g_T = C_A\,\beta^2\,V_T\,g_T^2$ and is \emph{exactly converged} with respect to level truncation: adding level-$6$ fields ($44$ new states) does not change $g_T^{(0)}$ at any digit, because the purely tachyonic solution decouples from the enlarged system.
-However, as shown by Yang and Zwiebach~\cite{Yang:2005rx} and confirmed by the divergent convergence ratio $\ep_B \simeq 2.6\times 10^{18}$ (\S\ref{sec:S1-continuation}), the seam-graded expansion around this purely tachyonic seed diverges badly: the grade-$1$ correction is $10^{18}$ times larger than the seed (\S\ref{sec:S1-continuation}).
+A striking structural feature of the tachyon-dominated solution is that all higher-level components are negligibly small: $g_\alpha^{(0)}(\Lstar) \lesssim 10^{-21}$ for every $\alpha \neq T.$ Thus, to the precision relevant for the present diagnostics, the seed is supported almost entirely on the tachyon direction.
+The value $g_T^{(0)} = 1/(C_A\,\beta^2\,V_T) = 8.1083\times 10^{-10}$ is the nonzero root of the scalar equation $g_T = C_A\,\beta^2\,V_T\,g_T^2,$ with level-$4$ backreaction appearing only at the $10^{-21}$ scale in the finite seed search.
+However, as shown by Yang and Zwiebach~\cite{Yang:2005rx} and confirmed by the divergent convergence ratio $\ep_B \simeq 2.6\times 10^{18}$ (\S\ref{sec:S1-continuation}), the seam-graded expansion around this tachyon-dominated seed diverges badly: the grade-$1$ correction is $10^{18}$ times larger than the seed (\S\ref{sec:S1-continuation}).
 The physical vacuum requires the ghost dilaton and higher-level states, which enter through the multi-level coupling structure of the cubic vertex.

-The remaining solutions (2--5) at level-$(0{+}2{+}4)$ and level-$(0{+}2{+}4{+}6)$ have qualitatively different character.
-Their norms are large ($\|g\| \sim 0.3$--$83$), they are dominated by higher-level components ($D',$ $f_5,$ $f_3$), and their linearized operators $M(\Lstar)$ have eigenvalues of magnitude $|\lam| \sim 10^5$--$10^7.$ Whether these branches correspond to physical saddle points of the string field potential or are artifacts of the finite level truncation remains to be determined; tracking their behavior as the truncation level increases would clarify their status.
+The remaining non-tachyon solutions at level-$(0{+}2{+}4)$ have qualitatively different character.
+In the finite seed searches used here, the additional branches have norms of order $0.3$ and $2,$ with dominant support on $D_+$, $g_1,$ and the pure-ghost level-$4$ state.
+Whether these branches correspond to physical saddle points of the string field potential or are artifacts of the finite level truncation remains to be determined; tracking their behavior as the truncation level increases would clarify their status.